Does your insurance cover working from home?

 For example:

-3. How much cover is included?
+How much is equipment covered for?

 Most policies provide up to €4,000 cover for home office equipment.
 There will also be a single item value limit that applies.